da-penguin-guy/Virgil/README.md

-# Virgil Protocol 1.1.1
+# Virgil Protocol 2.0.0

-Dont implement im gonna change a lot

 Virgil is a network protocol for controlling audio devices using JSON-formatted messages over UDP.
 It uses mDNS for device discovery and supports real-time parameter control and status monitoring.

-**This is Virgil Protocol 1.1.1**
+**This is Virgil Protocol 2.0.0**

-The rest of this document used the terms "server" and "client".
-Servers are typically devices that will be issuing commands, such a mixer.
-Clients are typically devices that will be reciving commands, such as digital stageboxes or wireless recivers.
-Clients are almost always dante transmitters, but some devices may not be.
-Go to [Reciving Clients] for more information on how to handle them

-## General Flow

-### Client Flow

-**When booting**
-1. Listen for [mDNS Client Packets](#mdns-overview) for 5 seconds
-2. Pick the lowest avaiable [multicast address](#picking-a-multicast-address)
-3. Advertise [mDNS](#mdns-overview).
-You should do this until shutdown.
-4. Do all the dante protocol things

-**To power off**
-1. Send an mDNS goodbye message

-**Reciving Clients**
-In some cases, primarily IEM transmitters, a dante reciving channel will be a virgil client.
-In this case, the client must tell their server to connect.
-The flow for this is the same as general client flow, except whenever you subscribe to a dante transmitter you should:

-1. Listen for [mDNS Server Packets](#mdns-overview) for 5 seconds
-2. If the device that you're connecting to shows up, send a [Connect Command](#connectcommand) to the server

-When indexing reciving channels, add the number of transmitting channels your device has first.
-For example, if I had a stagebox with 16 transmitting channels, reciving channel 2 would be channelIndex 17

-**This section is not intended for regular outputs (e.g. digital stage boxes)** Right now, the only supported type of reciving clients are wireless transmitters

-### Server Flow
-1. Advertise [mDNS].
-You should do this until shutdown.
-4. Do all the dante protocol things
-2. Whenever you subscribe to a dante transmitter, you should

-    1. Listen for [mDNS Server Packets](#mdns-overview) for 5 seconds
-    2. If the device that you're connecting to shows up, send a [Parameter Request](#parameterrequest) for the information needed
-    3. Subscribe to the [multicast addresses](#picking-a-multicast-address) of the channel

-3. If you recive a ConnectCommand, link the provided channel to that device

-**To power off**
-1. Send an mDNS goodbye message
+In previous versions of the virgil protocol, devices were categorized

-## mDNS Overview
+# mDNS Overview

 Virgil uses a typical mDNS configuration.
-It is advertsed over `224.0.0.251` at port `5353`
+It is advertised over `224.0.0.251` at port `5353`
+The protocol will (almost) fully function on a network that doesn't support mDNS. mDNS is only used for a dante controller like app and detecting accessories

 ### Service Configuration
 - **serviceType**: `_virgil._udp.local.`
 - **serviceName**: `{dante name}._virgil._udp.local.`
 - **txt**
-  + **multicastAddress**: Unique multicast address prefix (e.g., `244.1.1`) See [Multicast Address](#statusupdate) for more information
-  + **function**: Device role (`server`, `client`, or `both`)
-  + **model**: The model of the device
+  + **model**: The model of the device (eg. M32)
-  + **deviceType**: The type of virgil device it is.
+  + **deviceType**: The type of device it is.
 For more information and allowed values, go to [Device Types](#device-types)

 **Example mDNS Service Advertisement:**
 ```jsonc